BBQ Grill Safety

 Most insurance providers offer personal property coverage up to $1,500.
 This coverage is not enough to cover expensive jewelry in the event of damage or theft.
 Homeowners who own expensive collections of jewelry should avail the jewelry floater rider.
 Combine this policy rider with personal property coverage to fully protect your valuable assets.

-ability coverage, the best thing to do is get pet insurance.
 Pet insurance will cover any liability expenses caused by your dog.
+Fur parents must review their policy as liability coverage doesn’t cover all types of dogs.
 In addition, medical expenses are also included in the pet insurance coverage.

 Dog breeds insurers do not usually cover: